Compensation & Damages for Medical Malpractice Claims in Ohio

-When a healthcare provider such as a surgeon, doctor, or nurse injures a patient as a result of negligence, medical malpractice occurs.
-If you’ve been a victim of medical malpractice, you may be asking yourself, “what compensation can I receive in a medical malpractice claim?”
-The details of your particular case will determine the answer to this question.
+When a surgeon, doctor, nurse, or hospital staff member injures a patient because of their negligence, medical malpractice occurs.
+If you’re a victim, you ask, “what is a medical malpractice case worth?”
+In, short, the details of your case will determine the answer.

 Call the experienced Ohio medical malpractice lawyers of Kisling, Nestico & Redick today to find out what compensation you may be entitled to and receive legal assistance with filing a medical malpractice claim.

 Who Can Be Held Liable for Medical Malpractice?

 Although doctors and hospitals are often held liable in medical malpractice claims, there are a variety of other types of medical providers that may commit malpractice and be responsible for compensating you for any harm they’ve caused.